Győri ETO KC: 2005–2012 Dominance in Hungary

-2012–2021 Reaching the Top
+2012–2019 Reaching the top, long awaited triumph – Five Champions League titles

 For the 2012/13 season, coach Ambros Martín joined the squad and have worked with the team for six years.
-ETO reached the final of the Champions League and could finally win after 7 lost European cup finals.
-They were able to win a thrilling semifinal rematch against Oltchim Vâlcea, where the guest Romanian team were leading in the 51st minute even with 6 goals.
-The last 10 minutes of the match were incredible from Győr's point of view, because they were able to come back to the match and lose with only 1 goal.
-Considering, that they have won their first match in Romania with 2 goals, that loss meant that they have made it to the final, where they had to face the Norwegian powerhouse Larvik HK.
+ETO reached the final of the Champions League and could finally win after seven lost European cup finals with the help of the Spaniard.
+They were able to win a thrilling semifinal rematch against Oltchim Vâlcea, where the guest Romanian team were leading in the 51st minute even with six goals.
+The last ten minutes of the match were incredible from Győr's point of view, because they were able to come back to the match and lose with only one goal.
+Considering they have won their first match in Romania with two goals, the loss meant that they have made it to the final.
+Tables have turned, ETO won 48–47 on aggregate, and as a result they had to face the Norwegian powerhouse Larvik HK for the trophy.
 After a victory in Norway (24–21), they won the rematch and the title at the same time in the Veszprém Aréna.
+Görbicz and Løke led the team with 12 and 11 goals scored respectively in the two matches combined.

 Since 2014 the winner of the Champions League have been decided in a Final Four tournament.
 ETO defended their title, which meant they won the last title in the old format and the first in the new one.

-In the Ambros Martín era (2012–2018) ETO won 4 Champions League titles (in 2013 against Larvik, in 2014 against Budućnost, in 2017 against HC Vardar and in 2018 once again against HC Vardar) and lost one final (in 2016 against CSM București).
-In Hungary, their dominance remained, they won 5 Hungarian Championship titles and 5 Hungarian Cups, as well as 2 Hungarian Supercups.
-They lost only two titles, both against Ferencváros.